Samourai-Wallet/samourai-wallet-android/Guides/PuraVida Wiki.md

-Welcome to the Samourai Wallet Android wiki!
+Welcome to the PuraVida's Samourai Wallet Android wiki!

 Here will be a collaboration of information for Samourai Wallet Tools, Knowledge and whatever else is deemed important for the community.
 The goal here is to have a one stop location for any questions that may arise.